 - In a small bowl, combine granulated sugar and cinnamon for the topping.
 Sprinkle evenly over the muffins.

-- Bake for about 18-22 minutes, or until the top of your muffins pop back when pressed down gently (or a toothpick inserted in the middle comes out with crumbs, not wet batter).
+- Bake for about 18-22 minutes, or until the top of your muffins pop back when pressed down gently (or once they reach 195-200F in the center).

 - Allow pan to cool for 2-3 minutes before removing muffins to a cooling rack to cool completely.
 Store cooled muffins in a sealed container.